Part IV: Disruption and New Digital Customer Experience

 Perhaps most importantly, for many customers, the distinction between services is often simply the wait time – if you can reduce this from days to hours (or less!) then you’re gaining a real competitive advantage.

 Self-service.
 In both B2B and B2C, customers’ expectations have changed.
-Whereas a few years ago customers wanted financial service providers to act as trusted experts, they now want to reconfigure services themselves, investigate options and costs, and to make changes without jumping through hoops.
+A few years ago, customers wanted financial service providers to act as trusted experts; they now want to reconfigure services themselves, investigate options and costs, and to make changes without jumping through hoops.

 The digital experience.
 In many cases, there is little differentiation between financial services products – often the online experience is the difference.
 The quality of the UX thus defines the brand in the mind of the customer.

 Consider where there are frustrating steps in the cycle for your clients.
-For example, the need to post paperwork can be the hurdle that results in an abandoned purchase.
+For example, the need to mail paperwork can be the hurdle that results in an abandoned purchase.
 Or a support service that closed at 6pm, or an error when uploading a document.
-Personally, if I hear, ‘Press one for existing customers, press two for new customers,’ I’ll likely just hang up.
+Personally, if I hear, “Press one for existing customers, press two for new customers,” I’ll likely just hang up.

 Outsourcing.
 A business run on integrated systems can be easily, seamlessly connected to external service providers.
 This is especially true as many more staff are now working remotely, so it becomes less of a stretch to imagine the work being outsourced to an external organization.
 This enables a new disruptive era of outsourcing.

 Put simply, many CEOs can own the value without operating all the processes.
 Secure document sharing and collaboration software, integrated workflow systems and simple API integration – it all allows you to lower costs, free up staff, and simplify your business.

 Conversely, many mid-market businesses can offer outsourcing services – if they are able to integrate their systems and processes with those of their customers.
 If you do it right, you open up new ways to monetize your business and create value.